Citroen C4 Cactus (2014-2021) Review

 Ask the heycar experts: common questions

 The Citroen C4 Cactus represented excellent value for money when it was new, while depreciation has worked its magic on used examples.
-The Citroen badge will put off some buyers, as well its slightly gawky image.
+The Citroen badge will put off some buyers, as well as its slightly gawky image.
 That means you can get a bargain on the used market.

 Citroen C4 Cactus Alternatives